|Free Study Plans||Download|

-The house plans come with a post and pier foundation.
+We sell our plans with a raised perimeter foundation.
 However, it is possible to put this house on a slab foundation or even over a basement.
-You may need to work with an architect or engineer licensed in your state to get approval from the building department.
+However, you may need to work with an architect or engineer licensed in your state to get approval from the building department.

 Can this house be built on wheels?

 No. This small house is designed to be built on a permanent foundation.

 The kitchen includes a dishwasher, full size range with oven, and built in microwave.
 The tank-less on demand water heater ensures that you never run out of hot water, and tucks away completely out of view.
 An under counter washer/dryer is also included.
 A small fireplace is tucked nicely in the corner of the great room.

 Can I install air conditioning?